joeb000/chess-rest-server/README.md

     /join/{gameid} - takes a JSON Player object and joins empty game at given gameid, returns Game object

     /move - takes a Move JSON object and updates the game state accordingly - returns game object

+## Example Gameplay

+    # To Create a new game as player "Alice"
+    curl -H "Content-Type: application/json" -d '{"Id":10, "Name":"Alice"}' http://localhost:8080/create

+    # To Join Game ID 1 as player "Bob"
+    curl -H "Content-Type: application/json" -d '{"Id":11, "Name":"Bob"}' http://localhost:8080/join/1

+    # To Move piece from square A1 to square A2
+    curl -H "Content-Type: application/json" -d '{"game_id":1, "player_id":10, "from_square":"A1", "to_square":"A2"}' http://localhost:8080/move

+To check game state: http://localhost:8080/chess/1